-The following list is not comprehensive but it is intended to be an aid to cover all conventions from mini one day to National:
+The following list is not exhaustive but it is intended to be an aid to cover all conventions from mini one day to National:

-- Validate all decisions against the Twelve Traditions and Twelve Concepts of AA.

-- Gain support of the sponsoring body and establish a regular system for reporting.

-- Define broad principles, venue, cost and theme.

-- Investigate the facilities available at the venue.

-- Set target dates for task completion and try to stick to them.

-- Set budget business plan and theme.

-- Transport details.

-- Publicity.

-- Agree a detailed plan on:

-- 1. AA meetings and workshops

-- 2. Entertainment

-- 3. Al-Anon and Alateen participation

-- 4. Printing and publicity fliers, possible to include a location map

-- 5. Convention details to SHARE and/or Roundabout

-- 6. Health and safety implications, fire precautions

-- 7. The security of POT, literature money and books overnight

-- 8. Raffle tickets in accordance with the gaming laws

-- 9. Convention design: banners, top table arrangements

-- 10. Registration area

-- 11. Accommodation and refreshments

-- 12. How and when POT is to be passed.

-- 13. Literature stands

-- 14. Archives and security

-- 15. Raffle ticket sales and display of prizes with security

-- 16. Information stand

-- 17. Technical systems: communication, light and sound systems

-- 18. Access and facilities for the disabled
+- Ensure that all decisions taken lie within AA's Twelve Traditions and Twelve Concepts - · Gain support of the sponsoring body and establish a regular system for reporting - Define broad principles, venue, cost and theme - · Investigate the facilities available at the venue - · Consider safeguarding implications - · Set target dates for task completion and try to stick to them - Set budget, business plan, and theme - · Assess transport and any parking details - · Publicity - Agree a detailed plan on AA meetings and workshops: - 1.
+Entertainment - 2.
+Al-Anon and Alateen participation - 3.
+Printing and publicity flyers, possibly to include a location map - 4.
+Publicity on national, regional, and intergroup websites - 5.
+Convention details to SHARE and/or Roundabout, being aware of copy deadlines - 6.
+Health and safety implications, fire precaution - 7.
+The overnight security of collection monies, literature money, and books - 8.
+Raffle tickets in accordance with the gaming law - 9.
+Convention design: banners, top table arrangements - 10.
+Registration area - 11.
+Accommodation and refreshments - 12.
+How and when any collection is to be passed - 13.
+Literature stands, and ordering from GSO - 14.
+Archives and security thereof - 15.
+Raffle ticket sales and a secure display of prizes - 16.
+Information stand for newcomers - 17.
+Technical systems: communication, light and sound systems - 18.
+Access and facilities for the disabled